ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 Section 4.
 Exception Handling.
 After depositing the funds in accordance with Section 3(b) above, the Foundation shall within 14 calendar days publish a planned response to the MAEE (an "Exception Handling Proposal") describing in reasonable detail the actions to be taken, the agreements to be entered into, and the remedies to be sought by the involved parties, and including copies of any written evidence or other material information relevant to, and material for the consideration of, the MAEE and the other matters referred to in the Exception Notice.
 The term "Exception Handling Addendum" refers to an addendum to these Bylaws setting forth the agreement on the existence or non-existence of a MAEE and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
 An Exception Handling Proposal shall become an Exception Handling Addendum once the beneficiaries have signaled approval of the Proposal, represented by at least 50% of beneficiaries from the previous [NAME] DAO treasury account/governance contract depositing an equivalent amount of [NAME] Tokens into the custodial trust or by other reasonable designation of approval signaled by at least 50% of the beneficiaries.
 Each Exception Handling Addendum shall automatically and without further action of the [NAME] DAO or Foundation be deemed incorporated into and to form a part of these Bylaws.
 Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust to a protocol-owned DAO account and reimburse duplicate the applicable [NAME] Tokens.
 If the Foundation neglects to return the funds within 30 calendar days, any beneficiary may lodge a complaint against the Foundation to the applicable judiciary authority of the [JURISDICTION].
 The decision resulting from the following court proceedings shall be non-appealable, binding, and conclusive upon the Foundation and all relevant parties.

 **ARTICLE 13.
 AMENDMENTS.**

+// bylaws can be amended by DAO Resolution

 Section 1.
 These Bylaws may be altered, amended, or replaced and new Bylaws may be adopted by the Board of Directors pursuant to a DAO Resolution.